ivan-sizhuk/AI-Systems-Hub/docs/workflows/booking.md

 ## Purpose

-The Booking workflow creates a new customer appointment after all required booking information has been collected, appointment availability has been confirmed, and the customer has explicitly approved the appointment details.
+The Booking workflow is responsible for creating a new repair appointment after all required customer information has been collected, appointment availability has been confirmed, and the customer has explicitly approved the appointment.

-The workflow coordinates scheduling, customer records, appointment records, and customer notifications while ensuring the booking process is completed only once.
+This workflow serves as the final step of the appointment scheduling process.
+It coordinates multiple backend systems to ensure that the appointment, customer information, notifications, and business records remain synchronized.

+This workflow **does not determine appointment availability**.
+Availability must already have been verified before booking begins.

 ---